It’s safe to say by now that we all know sugar is bad for our health.

 This cleanse is then followed up with gut rebuilding agents to re-establish good gut flora, repair the mucosal lining, and rebuild hydrochloric acid.
 All of these components are necessary for lasting positive health changes and to be sure the Candida does not return.
 After digestive repair is achieved, then we give the thyroid and adrenals a boost.

-Note: if you are pregnant or nursing, you cannot take the majority of the supplements I recommend in my Candida Protocol except the probiotics.
-You can instead do it through the Candida diet and by increasing antifungal food sources on a smaller scale.
+Note: if you are pregnant or nursing, you cannot take the majority of the supplements recommended, except the probiotics.
+You can instead increase antifungal food sources on a smaller scale.

 After a decade in private practice and working with thousands of real people, I cannot have a stronger belief in the power of the human body.
 When you give the body what it needs and remove what burdens it, it will heal itself and it will thrive.